omics-datascience/modulector/DEPLOYING.md

         - `MEDIA_URL`: URL of the `MEDIA_ROOT` folder.
 By default `<url>/media/`.
         - `ALLOWED_HOSTS`: list of allowed hosts (separated by commas) to access to Modulector.
 Default `web,localhost,127.0.0.1,::1'`
         - `PROCESS_POOL_WORKERS`: some request uses parallelized queries using ProcessPoolExecutor to improve performance.
 This parameter indicates the number of workers to be used.
 By default `4`.
+    - MCP:
+        - `MODULECTOR_API_BASE_URL`: base URL used by the MCP server to call the Modulector API.
+In Docker Compose this should normally stay as `https://modulector.multiomix.org`.
+        - `MODULECTOR_PUBLIC_BASE_URL`: public origin advertised by the MCP server.
+Set this to your public deployment URL, for example `https://mydomain.com`.
     - Postgres:
         - `POSTGRES_USERNAME` : Database username.
 By default, the docker image uses `modulector`.
         - `POSTGRES_PASSWORD` : Database username's password.
 By default, the docker image uses `modulector`.